Everything you need to know about the Civic Integration Exam | Inburgeringsexamen

 - Read simple news articles.
 Pay close attention to new words and sentence structure, as well as signal words.
 These will help you understand the structure of the text.

 - Use Dutch Ready’s story bundle “Op Avontuur”.
 In this bundle, you will read about practical situations and make comprehension questions, language questions and reflection questions.
 With the additional, interactive web application, you can also do customized vocabulary and grammar exercises.
+Download the free sample of Op Avontuur A2 or Op Avontuur B1 to see if it’s for you.

 - Practice online with old inburgering exams.